kizto86/pokemon-gallery/README.md

 # POKEMON REACT APP

 This app fetches pokemon data from https://pokeapi.co/ and renders the first 150 Pokemons It includes name, number, type and picture.
-It also filters the displayed pokemon based on the type.
+It also filters the displayed pokemon base on the type.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and https://getbootstrap.com/ for the front end.